Lauda logo on a sign at Stuttgart-Echterdingen Airport (Photo: Jan Gruber).

 Lauda is not the contractual partner of the ticket buyer, but Ryanair

-Incidentally, Laudamotion GmbH does not sell flight tickets itself, rather the distribution is carried out entirely through Ryanair DAC, a sister company of Lauda.
-When booking, the contract of carriage is concluded with Ryanair DAC and not with Laudamotion GmbH.
-This company also issues the bills and collects the funds on their own behalf from credit cards and other means of payment.
-The Ryanair DAC is the operating airline Ryanair.
+Laudamotion GmbH does not sell any tickets itself, but sales are handled entirely by Ryanair DAC, a sister company of Lauda.
+When booking, the transport contract is concluded with Ryanair DAC and not with Laudamotion GmbH.
+This company also issues the invoices and collects the money in its own name from credit cards and other means of payment.
+Ryanair DAC is the operating airline Ryanair.
 Like Lauda, this is a subsidiary of Ryanair Holdings PLC.
-The sister company Buzz is also wholly owned by the holding company.
-Malta Air, on the other hand, is a minority stake because the State of Malta owns the “golden share” and thus the majority.
+Its sister company Buzz is also fully owned by the holding company.
+Malta Air, on the other hand, is a minority shareholding, as the state of Malta owns the "golden share" and thus the majority.
 Ryanair has another subsidiary in the United Kingdom.
-This serves as “Brexit protection” and currently only has one Boeing 737-800 on the AOC.
+This serves as "Brexit protection" and currently has only one Boeing 737-800 on the AOC.

 Leave a Comment